rcverse/anpe-gui/README.md

 **Important Note on Installation Size:**

-ANPE Studio is designed to be a **self-contained** application, meaning it includes its own Python environment and all necessary (and sometimes large) libraries like spaCy, Benepar, and their associated language models (which can involve PyTorch).
+ANPE Studio is designed to be a **self-contained** application, meaning it includes its own Python environment and all necessary (and sometimes large) libraries like spaCy, Benepar, and their associated models (which can involve PyTorch).
 This ensures that the application works out-of-the-box for everyone, especially users who may not have Python installed or are not familiar with managing Python packages.
 However, this means that it will take up significant amount of disk space

 * **Windows:** Around 1.8 GB
 * **macOS:** Around 1 GB

-* **Alternative for Python Users:** This bundled app packaging is not elegant, but this is an effective workaround.
+**Alternative for Python Users:** This bundled app packaging is not elegant, but this is an effective workaround.
 If you are comfortable with Python environments and package management, you can avoid this large installation.
 Instead, clone the [ANPE Studio repository](https://github.com/rcverse/anpe-studio) and run the application directly using `python -m anpe_studio` from the repository's root directory after creating a virtual environment and installing dependencies listed in `requirements.txt` into your own Python environment.

 ### Download ANPE Studio